elexira/deep-reinforcement-learning/p1_navigation/Report.md

 I implemented the double DQN based on the lecture video.
 This improvement was the simplest among the 3 proposed improvements.
 ![alt text](./images/double_dqn.png "Title")
-note to myself: to implement the importance sampling improvement, you can add the penalty to the penalty as another parameter along with states, actions, rewards, next_states, dones, penalty = experiences then you can just adjust the update according the penality.
 #### implementation
 * step 1: use the following scripts to execute the results
 ```buildoutcfg